Document Bank of Virginia

 Preview Activity

 Artistic Expression: Sometimes a photograph can offer a glimpse into the lives of others.
-Consider the photograph, what does it reveal about the people who own the land?
+Consider the photograph.
+What does it reveal about the people who own the land?
 Why might have the photographer chosen to focus on a corn field?

-Post Activity
+Post Activities

 Analyze: How do you think that the industrial farms differed from the smaller farms?
 How were they similar?
 Other than encouraging population growth, how do you think that industrial agriculture affected other areas like politics, education, and public health?